 - You may be getting less benefits but you are getting them every single day.

 - I don’t recommend doing it in this format at all.
-Not because the timing is bad, but rather because the compensations the system allows can effectively ruin a lot of the adaptions and benefits it promotes.
+Not because the timing is bad, but because the compensations the system allows.
+These ruin a lot of the adaptions and benefits it promotes.

-- Example 1: It doesn’t matter if your nutrients are from solid food or if you drink them, they are still creating the same response.
-In this case, they will still create an Insulin spike – even at “50 calories or less” as some sweeteners can have 0 calories and still create an Insulin spike.
-If your Insulin isn’t at rock bottom, you are shooting yourself in the legs in regards to the benefits associated with weight loss, including growth hormone and inhibition of alpha-2 receptors.
+- Example 1: It doesn’t matter if your nutrients are from solid food or if you drink them.
+As long as you consume them, they are still creating the same response.
+In this case, they will still create an Insulin spike.
+Yes!
+Even at “50 calories or less” as some sweeteners can have 0 calories and still create an Insulin spike.
+If your Insulin isn’t at rock bottom, you are shooting yourself in the legs.
+You can only get good growth hormone levels when Insulin is down.

 - Example 2: I’ve seen posts on LeanGains promoting diet sodas, you know… because it has zero calories.
-Well… Not only many of those “zero calories” substitute still create an Insulin response, they are also terrible for your gut health and microbiome.
+Well… those “zero calories” substitutes still create an Insulin response.
+They are also terrible for your gut health and microbiome.
 Overtime, this will have a very negative effect on your health.

 - Example 3: if you are having milk in your coffee or protein powder.. it’s still food.
 That means you have now broken the fasted state.
 Not only that, small amount of foods during fasting can promote hunger.

-- It should be said that BCAAs can be ok (they metabolize directly in muscle tissue).
-However, I don’t know anyone who is happy to drink raw BCAAs or take massive tablets.
+- BCAAs can be ok (they metabolize directly in muscle tissue).
+That said, I don’t know anyone who is happy to drink raw BCAAs or take massive tablets.
 Most people who take BCAAs do it by buying mixed up drinks which uses sweeteners.
-I can’t blame them because I know how vile it tastes (it’s all due to L-Leucine, the most effective of the branch chained amino acids) but if you throw in sugar / sweeteners with something good, you just eliminated the good effects with some bad ones.
+I can’t blame them because I know how vile it tastes (it’s all due to L-Leucine, the most effective of the branch chained amino acids).
+Still, if you throw in sugar / sweeteners with something good, you erase the good effects with bad ones.